-We remain focused on managing costs to help ensure that we generate strong incremental operating margins.
-In 2020, we continued to make substantial progress on a key pillar of this strategy, which we initially announced in 2018: the relocation of our corporate headquarters from New York, NY to Nashville, TN.
-We expect to occupy in 2021 our newly constructed Nashville headquarters building, which will house approximately 1,250 employees over time.
+We remain focused on managing costs to help ensure that we generate targeted incremental adjusted operating margins in the range of 45-50%, over time.
+In 2022, we continued to execute a key pillar of this strategy, which we initially announced in 2018: the relocation of our corporate headquarters from New York City to Nashville.
+In 2022, we continued to relocate positions to our recently constructed Nashville headquarters.
+We have relocated over 85% of our targeted 1,250 positions.
 We continue to seek efficiencies and manage various operating expenses to help ensure that we drive operating leverage on incremental revenues.